aptos-labs/developer-docs/docs/reference/glossary.md

 ### Aptos

 **Aptos** is a Layer 1 blockchain for everyone.
 It uses the Move programming language and launched its mainnet on 2022-10-17 to redefine the web3 user experience.
 The Aptos blockchain is dedicated to creating better user experiences through increased speed, security, scalability, reliability and usability with low transaction costs.
-The word “Aptos" means "The People" in the Ohlone language.
+The word "Aptos" means "The People" in the Ohlone language.
 See the [Aptos White Paper](../aptos-white-paper/index.md) for more details.

 ### AptosBFT